chapmanu/web-components/README.md

 ### Frameworks Used

 The demo website uses the Jekyll framework.
 Documentation can be found here: http://jekyllrb.com/docs/home/.
-Along with jekyll, we use the jekyll-assets plugin to create a Rails-like asset pipeline for a jekyll website.
+Along with Jekyll, we use the jekyll-assets plugin to create a Rails-like asset pipeline for a Jekyll website.
 Documentation for that can be found here: https://github.com/ixti/jekyll-assets.

 ### Folder Structure